 Since its inception, it had undergone many renovations and changes.
 At one point, when Hungary was part of the Austrian Hapsburg dynasty, Maria Theresia gave the castle to nuns during the Second World War.

 As the castle is located on a hilltop, you can either hike up or take a funicular.

 Located within the Buda Castle is the Hungarian National Gallery and the Budapest History Museum.
 Definitely pay a visit to the Budapest History Museum, where you will see exhibitions and displays portraying the life and stories of Hungarians over the years.

 Entry to the Budapest History Museum is free with the Budapest card.
 Without the card, there is an entry fee of HUF 2400.

 Hungarian National Gallery located here is an art gallery.

 Exploring the whole of the district should take you 2-3+ hours, with the museum visit.
 Fisherman’s Bastion and the St Matthias Church will be quick (you can skip the church interiors if you don’t have enough time), but save the majority of time for the castle and museums for sure.

 Heroes Square and Budapest City Park

-Our second last stop for the day is the Heroes Square or the Hosok Tere.
-The Heroes Square is an important landmark square located at the centre of Budapest.
+Our second last stop for the day is Heroes Square or the Hosok Tere.
+Heroes Square is an important landmark square located in the centre of Budapest.
 The memorial square has played an important role in shaping the Hungarian history.

 The millennium of Hungary occurred in 1896 here at the Budapest City Park and the Vajdahunyad Castle was set up to commemorate the historic event.
 Take some time to wander through the park in the evening.